sivabe35/Atlas-Android/README.md

 </layout>
 ```

-MessageItemsListView is use in <a href="layer-atlas/src/main/java/com/layer/ui/conversation/ConversationView.java">ConversationView</a>

 #### ComposeBar

 The <a href="layer-atlas/src/main/java/com/layer/ui/composebar/ComposeBar.java">ComposeBar</a> is a text entry area for composing messages and a menu of <a href="layer-atlas/src/main/java/com/layer/ui/message/messagetypes/AttachmentSender.java">AttachmentSenders</a>.
-It is used in <a href="layer-atlas/src/main/java/com/layer/ui/conversation/ConversationView.java">ConversationView</a>

 ##### XML